Coto-Studio/hugo-innocent-dreams/content/news/pursuing-traditional-publishing.md

 > In fact, the best-known English-language book about El Salvador is **Salvador**, written by Didion after spending a total of two weeks there—most of it in the air-conditioned company of US embassy officials.
 Her statement, "Terror is the given of the place, is arguably the best-known description of El Salvador in the English language.

 While my story touches on and is shaped by the country’s civil war, it is not a story _about_ that violence or “terror.”
 Instead, it is a story about a family that is trying to do their best with what they have been given.
-For these reasons think it’s worth pursuing the somewhat cumbersome process of traditional publishing—more on that in a bit.
+For these reasons think it’s worth pursuing the somewhat lengthy process of traditional publishing.

 {{< box >}}
 **Note:** The best way to keep update to date with the book is to sign up for my [newsletter updates](#footer).